Byron1z/osticket-prereqs-B1z/README.md

 <p>
 Create an Azure Windows 10 Virtual Machine (VM), typically with 4 vCPUs Virtual CPUs,

-  For the username and password, it can be anything as we'll be using this info to log into the VM with Remote Desktop on our main computer.
+  For the username and password, they can be anything, as we'll be using this info to log into the VM with Remote Desktop on our main computer.
 </p>
 <br />